-Key distribution MUST be conducted by exporting the Application Key(s), symmetrically encrypted with the SMK, onto two smartcards destined for each Key Management Facility, including the facility used for key generation (for backup purposes).
+Keys generated using Keyper HSMs MUST be distributed by exporting the Application Key(s), symmetrically encrypted with the SMK, onto two smartcards destined for each Key Management Facility, including the facility used for key generation (for backup purposes).
 The algorithm used for encrypting the Application Key(s) MUST comply with "NSA Suite B Cryptography".
 The aforementioned smartcards MUST be placed in signed, labeled, and sealed tamper-evident bags at the ceremony before being carried out of the secure facility.
-Key material, when physically transported between Key Management Facilities, MUST be couriered by RZ KSK Operator personnel who hold a Trusted Role in the RZ KSK Operator function.